Viincentt/investor/README.md

 After giving it some thoughts, maybe I should have this extra cash invest automatically more frequently than the initial strategy, based on the portfolio performance.

-On the other hand, given the time frame of this strategy, I should probably focus on the longest period of time at first.
+On the other hand, given the time period of this strategy, I should probably focus on the longest timeframe at first.

 For example, let's say the market is not doing well for whatever reason, and my portfolio loses 10% in 1 month, then I should probably invest more.